 The health data-graph can provide de-identified information back to pharmaceutical partners looking for study participants, help a health system better understand their members, and help labs more quickly establish the clinical utility of their tests.
 By taking the tools we use to engage patients with direct to consumer testing, we have realized that we can speed up some pretty important processes within our industry.
 All of this is happening in a HIPAA cloud environment, with data security and privacy being at the center of everything we do here.

 We are still in the early days of realizing how precision medicine and the complex tests associated will really impact patient lives on a large scale.
-We are hopeful that the tools being built here at ixLayer will help patients get access to diagnostic testing and ultimately the treatments they need as quickly as possible.
-Our focus will be on continuing to work with physicians and patients to better understand how our platform can be leveraged to improve outcomes.
+We are hopeful that the tools being built here at ixLayer will help patients get access to diagnostic health solutions and ultimately the treatments they need as quickly as possible.
+Our focus will be on continuing to work with physicians and patients to better understand how our precision care software can be leveraged to improve outcomes.

 Sign up to our newsletter to receive the latest industry news, and trends.